 When NACK-based reliable multicast protocol operation includes mechanisms that excite feedback from the group at large (e.g., congestion control), it may be possible to roughly estimate the group size based on the number of feedback messages received with respect to the distribution of the probabilistic suppression mechanism used.
 Note the timer-based suppression mechanism described in this document does not require a very accurate estimate of group size to perform adequately.
 Thus, a rough estimate, particularly if conservatively managed, may suffice.
 Group size may also be determined administratively.
-In absence of a group size determination mechanism a default group size value of 10,000 is RECOMMENDED for reasonable management of feedback given the scalability of expected NACK-based reliable multicast usage.
+In absence of any group size determination mechanism a default group size value of 10,000 is RECOMMENDED for reasonable management of feedback given the scalability of expected NACK-based reliable multicast usage.
+This conservative estimate (over-estimate) of group size in the algorithms described above will result in some added latency to the NACK repair process if the actual group size is smaller but with a guarantee of feedback implosion protection.
+The study of the timer-based feedback suppression mechanism described in [McastFeedback] and [NormFeedback] showed that the group size estimate need only be with an order-of-magnitude to provide effective suppression performance.